 Key Stage 3

 The Key Stage 3 Curriculum is comprised of Biology, Chemistry and Physics, with How Science Works skills integrated throughout.
+It is a cyclical curriculum that covers topics that will be built upon as students’ progress through school in order to prepare students for GCSE.

-In Year 7 students will study Biology topics on cells and reproduction in plants and animals, food chains and the environment.
+In Year 7 and 8 students will study Biology topics on cells and reproduction in plants and animals, food chains and the environment.
 The Chemistry topics they cover are relating to atoms and techniques used to identify and separate mixtures.
-The Physics topics are related to energy and electricity.
+The Physics topics are related to forces, energy and electricity.
 Students will complete a variety of activities including practical work, use of ICT and mathematical skill development, all of which will develop their scientific skill base in preparation for GCSE.

 Key Stage 4